 Greater Malay Chevrotain Facts

-- It is believed that this rather lovely small animal would likely be extinct already, were it not for its rather rapid reproductive processes.
+- Many researchers believe that this lovely animal would likely be extinct already, were it not for one unusual aspect of its particular physiology.
+That pertains to the extremely rapid reproductive processes this fascinating animal evolved.

-- The Greater Malay Chevrotain achieves sexual maturity at 4.5 months of age and possesses a lifespan of roughly14 years.
+- The Greater Malay Chevrotain achieves sexual maturity at only 4.5 months of age.
+The fabulous creature also possesses a lifespan of roughly 14 years.
+The two factors provide it with a significant evolutionary advantage that it employs to its benefit.

 Greater Malay Chevrotain Physical Description

-Despite its relatively tiny size, the Greater Malay Chevrotain actually constitutes one of the largest members of its genus.
+Despite its relatively tiny size, the Greater Malay Chevrotain holds some surprises in store for those who research it.
+That’s especially true of those new to knowledge of it.
+In fact, it actually constitutes one of the largest members of its genus.

-It possesses an average head-and-body length of about 2.5 ft (75 cm), to which the rather short tail adds another 4 in (10 cm) to the overall length.
+Further, the unique creature possesses a quite tiny average head-and-body length.
+This measures a total of only about 2.5 ft (75 cm).
+To this, the relatively short tail of the remarkable mammal adds another 4 in (10 cm) to the overall length.

-The animal also attains an average height of roughly 14 in (35 cm) at the shoulder, and its weight rarely exceeds 18 lb (8 kg).
+Furthermore, mature adults of the animal also remain small in other statistics.
+These attain an average height measuring roughly 14 in (35 cm) at the shoulder.
+Additionally, the weight of this magnificent species rarely exceeds 18 lb (8 kg).

-The head is small and triangular in shape, while the legs develop extremely thin, with the hind legs also noticeably longer than the front legs.
+The head develops as small and triangular in shape, giving it a distinctive appearance.
+Meanwhile, the legs develop extremely thin, even in relation to the rest of the body.
+Also, the hind legs of the animal also remain noticeably longer than the front legs.

 - Kingdom: Animalia